Veercodeprog/Veercodeprog/README.md

-### Hi there 👋
+### Hi there

 <!--
 **Veercodeprog/Veercodeprog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Here are some ideas to get you started:

+- 🔭 I’m currently working on ...
+- 🌱 I’m currently learning ...
+- 👯 I’m looking to collaborate on ...
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about ...
+- 📫 How to reach me: ...
+- 😄 Pronouns: ...
+- ⚡ Fun fact: ...
 -->

 ## I'm a Developer!!

-- 🔭 Love computers and programming!
+- 🔭 Love computers and programming: !
 - 🌱 My aim is to keep learning
-- 👯 I’m looking to collaborate more in open source and network with awesome developers!
+- 👯 I’m looking to collaborate more in open source and network with awesome developers !

 ### Languages and Tools: